 Perhaps the act of reading aloud forces us to slow down sufficiently to help determine errors or shortcomings that can't easily be spotted using any other method.

 Step 07: Re-write or edit any sections identified in Step 6

 If you regularly work with an electronic copy on your computer or tablet device, you may prefer to do this directly on your PC, Mac, or tablet device.

 Again, remember to save your changes often, if your device or software does not automatically save your document every few seconds, or after a change to the document is made.

 Run a spell-check again and fix any additional spelling errors.
 Save any changes made to your electronic copy in Step 7, then stop.
 Leave your document alone at least for a day to give your mind a rest and to provide a fresh perspective when you next continue to work on your publication.

 Step 08: Print a second draft copy from your previously updated electronic version.
 Repeat the relevant parts in Steps 4, 5, 6 and 7

-When you read Step 08, you may feel like you've already pulled your favourite teeth out with a wrench.
-However, stay focused, do the step.
+When you read Step 08, you may feel like you've already pulled your favorite teeth out with a wrench.
+However, stay focused, do the step if needed.
 You may wonder how those remaining errors were still present after all you've done.